MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/write-listener-application-azure-solution.md

 In addition to the queue listener described previously, you can write a listener for three other service bus contracts that are supported by [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)]: one-way, two-way, and REST.
 A one-way listener can read and process a message posted to the service bus.
 A two-way listener can do the same but can also return a string of some information back to [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)].
 A REST listener is the same as the two-way listener except that it works with a REST endpoint.
 Notice that these listeners must be actively listening at a service endpoint to read a message sent over the service bus.
 If the listener isn’t listening when [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] attempts to post a message to the service bus, the message doesn’t get sent.

 Writing a listener is structured around what is known as ABC: address, binding, and contract.

-The following information identifies the ABCs of a one-way listener.
+### One-way listener

 - Address: service URI